-Exchange Traded Funds (ETF’s) are a simple and effective way to invest in nearly every imaginable market segment, industry, entire indices or even the global stock market.
+Exchange-Traded Funds (ETFs) are a simple and effective way to invest in nearly every market segment, industry, entire indices, or even the global stock market.

-If you believe the market is going to crash for example, you could simply sell your existing holdings and opt instead for an ETF that does the reverse of what the market does.
+If you believe the market will crash, for example, you could simply sell your existing holdings and opt instead for an ETF that does the reverse of what the market does.

-This is a list of the ETF’s with the best percentage gains over the last 30 Days.
-They are also filtered so that ETF’s with a Capitalization less than $200 million are excluded.
+This is a list of the ETFs with the best percentage gains over the last 30 Days.
+They are also filtered so that ETFs with a Capitalization of less than $200 million are excluded.
 This filtering helps to ensure that there is enough liquidity in the trades to enable easier entry and exit.

-- What the fund is trying to achieve – always read the ETF positioning statement from your broker
+- What the fund is trying to achieve is always read your broker’s ETF positioning statement.

 - What if any costs there may be with the ETF